Sublingual Allergy Drops vs. Allergy Shots

 While a newer treatment to curing allergies, allergy drops are not just some new medication, promising momentary relief by suppressing the symptoms of allergy to give patients temporary relief.
-Allergy drops are a geniune, breakthrough treatment because instead of targeting the symptoms, allergy drops eradicate the underlying condition that gives rise to the allergic symptoms in the first place which makes it a truly effective allergy cure.
+Allergy drops, also known as sublingual allergy immunotherapy, are a genuine, breakthrough treatment because instead of targeting the symptoms, allergy drops eradicate the underlying condition that gives rise to the allergic symptoms in the first place which makes it a truly effective allergy cure.

 Allergy Drops vs Allergy Shots FAQs

-How Often Do I Need to Get Shots or Take Drops?
+How Often Do I Need to Get Allergy Shots or Take Drops?

-Allergy shots are administered one or twice per week in your allergists office for the first 3-6 months then once to twice a month for about 3-5 years total.
+Allergy shots are administered once or twice per week in your allergists’ office for the first 3-6 months then once to twice a month for about 3-5 years total.

 Allergy drops are self-administered treatment placed once daily under the tongue.
 Typically, you will visit your allergist up to 4 times a year for check-ups with total treatment taking 3-5 years before you are cured of your allergy.

-The beauty of allergy drops versus injections is that you are getting small, safe doses daily but at the same time your body is getting a quantity of medication that is one hundred times higher, which leads to immune protection.
-By building a tolerance to the allergen, the immune system is learning to tolerate and to stop overreacting to waht should be a harmless substance.
+The beauty of allergy drops versus injections is that you are getting small, safe doses daily but at the same time, your body is getting a quantity of medication that is one hundred times higher, which leads to immune protection.
+By building a tolerance to the allergen, the immune system is learning to tolerate and to stop overreacting to what should be a harmless substance.

 Which is Safer – Allergy Drops or Allergy Shots?

 Both are considered safe but allergy shots MUST be given under physician supervision as patients receiving shots need to be monitored for 20-30 minutes after receiving the injection to ensure there is no serious allergic reaction.
-With allergy shots it is possible to have a systemic reaction which can be severe and even fatal.
-Allergy injections quickly deliver the allergen into the bloodstream which can trigger a potent allergic reaction and carries the risk of severe or anaphylactic response.
+With allergy shots, it is possible to have a systemic reaction which can be severe and even fatal.
+Allergy injections quickly deliver the allergen into the bloodstream which can trigger a potential allergic reaction and carries the risk of a severe or anaphylactic response.